Wondamonstaa/PhantomChase/README.md

-# CS 441 Project 2 Fall 2023
+# CS 441 Project 3 Fall 2023
 ## Kiryl Baravikou
 ### UIN: 656339218
 ### NetID: kbara5

-Repo for the NetRandomWalker Project 2 for CS 441 Fall 2023
+Repo for the PhantomChase Project 3 for CS 441 Fall 2023

 ---

-AWS EMR Deployment YouTube link: https://youtu.be/_UbQjqmybAg
+AWS EMR Deployment YouTube link: EDIT
 ---

 ## How to Run the Project: